frederic-perez/AmE-dictionary/data/idioms.md

 __fly in the ointment__ :three: Something that spoils or hinders a proceeding, especially when not anticipated.
 A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._
 __fly off the handle__ To lose self control, to get very angry.
 __fly on the wall__ :three::hammer:
-__fly under (the/someone’s) radar__ :two: To go without being noticed, detected, or addressed. _A: “Have you heard this band’s latest album?”
+__fly under (the/someone’s) radar__ :three: To go without being noticed, detected, or addressed. _A: “Have you heard this band’s latest album?”
 B: “I didn’t even know it was out, it must have flown under my radar.”_
+__flyboy__ _slang_ A pilot or other member of an air force.
 __foam at the mouth__ :two: To be extraordinarily angry. _She was almost foaming at the mouth when she heard about the cost of the car repairs._
 __folderol__ Nonsense or foolishness. _His explanation is total folderol and doesn’t answer the question at all._
 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.